DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 Who doesn’t love a good summer festival?
-I don’t attend the all-weekend affairs as often as I used to, but I still eagerly watch for the lineup announcements of my favourite fests and – budget permitting – I’m always ready to drop everything and go.
+I don’t attend the all-weekend affairs as often as I used to, but I still eagerly watch for the lineup announcements of my favourite fests and – budget (and health) permitting – I’m always ready to drop everything and go.

 - Suncream – the first thing in my bag, I never use less than factor 50 on either my face or my bod.